scharlau/polar_bears_django/README.md

 From here you could show the locations of the sightings on a map using the GPS coordinates.
 You could also do a chart showing how many sightings there were for each bear by date.
 You could also do something with the other categories to produce visualisations to suit your needs.

+## Doing the work
+Now that the basics are working, we can see what else is possible in this application.

+Round one you've done already by adding the second table with data from the 'status.csv' file.
+Round two should be adding a list of sightings for each bear on its details page.
+Round three should be exploring what else might be possible, even if only to total up some values of the bear attributes to display on a page.